Ehanlion/mist_obsidian/99. Brainstorming/_To-Do List.md

 - [ ] Come up with side quests in the north west highlands
 - [ ] finish smears burrow and saddle port to completion
 - [ ] prep a couple encounters with the followers of karak ulgurath
+- [ ] figure out a clean way to put details about a many-related location at the top of the note
+- [ ] designate an architect from the many for each many-related location